This homepage is a preview of the future National Design Gallery website. The full site is currently under

 Partners

-The National Design Gallery is being built in partnership with major cultural institutions:
+The National Design Gallery is being built in partnership with major cultural institutions, each custodian of a

 Other French design collections will be associated with the exhibitions: the Museum of Decorative Arts in